adrian-pbustamante/Online-retail-sql-streamlit/README.md

 # Online Retail — SQL + Streamlit

-This repo contains an end-to-end demo project: ETL from the Online Retail CSV into SQLite, SQL analysis, and Streamlit dashboard skeleton workflow.
+This repo contains an end-to-end demo project: ETL from the Online Retail xlsx into SQLite, SQL analysis, and Streamlit dashboard skeleton workflow.

 ### Live app: